PlaytikaOSS/Leaktopus/README.md

   http://{LEAKTOPUS_HOST}/api/updatedb

 ## Results Filtering Heuristic Engine
-The built-in heuristic engine is filter the search results by:
+The built-in heuristic engine is filtering the search results to reduce false positives by:
 - Content:
-    - More than X emails containing other domains.
+    - More than X emails containing non-organizational domains.
-    - More than X domains containing other domains.
+    - More than X URIs containing non-organizational domains.
+- Metadata:
     - More than X stars.
     - More than X forks.
 - Sources ignore list.